ThomasWeckenmann/PySceneDetect/README.md

 **Quick Start (Command Line)**:

-Analyse a video and export an EDL:
+Analyse a video (detect all cuts) and export an EDL:

     vfxdetect -i video.mp4 detect-content export-edl

-Analyse a video and export an EDL only containing VFX Shots:
+Analyse a video and export an EDL only containing VFX Shots (based on detected VFX shot code burnins).
+Prior to analysing the video, the video is played and the user is asked to define a boundary box (rectangle that encloses a VFX shot code burnin) which helps vfxdetect to find the VFX shots and extract the VFX shot codes) In addition to the edl, a .bbox file (text file) containing the boundary box coordinates is stored next to the input video file:

     vfxdetect -i video.mp4 detect-content export-vfx-edl

-Analyse a video and export an EDL only containing VFX Shots plus specifying a file containing boundary box data:
+Analyse a video and export an EDL only containing VFX shots plus specifying a file containing boundary box coordinates:

-    vfxdetect -i video.mp4 detect-content export-vfx-edl -bb bbox-file.txt
+    vfxdetect -i video.mp4 detect-content export-vfx-edl -bb bbox-file.bbox

 To show a summary of all other options and commands: